SupImDos/pydantic-argparse/docs/usage/arguments/index.md

 usual by the built-in `pydantic` field validation for their respective types.

 !!! note
-    `pydantic-argparse` also enhances `pydantic`'s built-in
+    `pydantic-args` also enhances `pydantic`'s built-in
     [environment variable parsing][3] capabilities.

     By default, `pydantic` attempts to parse complex types as `json` values.
 If this parsing fails a `pydantic.env_settings.SettingsError` is raised and the argument parsing fails immediately with an obscure error message.
-This means the values never reach the generated `pydantic-argparse` validators, the user's custom validators or the built-in `pydantic` field validation.
+This means the values never reach the generated `pydantic-args` validators, the user's custom validators or the built-in `pydantic` field validation.

-    As a solution, `pydantic-argparse` wraps the existing `pydantic.BaseSettings.parse_env_var()` environment variable parsing class
+    As a solution, `pydantic-args` wraps the existing `pydantic.BaseSettings.parse_env_var()` environment variable parsing class
     method to handle this situation.
 The wrapped parser passes through raw `str` values *unchanged* if the `json` parsing fails.
-This allows the raw string values to be parsed, validated and handled by the generated `pydantic-argparse` validators and the built-in `pydantic` field validators if applicable.
+This allows the raw string values to be parsed, validated and handled by the generated `pydantic-args` validators and the built-in `pydantic` field validators if applicable.

 <!--- Reference -->